oauthstuff/app2app-evolution/README.md

    ```
    This code forces the OS to open the link inside a web browser
    and not in an app that just claims to open this domain name.
-   If the user has multiple browsers installed he still has to
+   If the user has multiple browsers installed, he still has to
    choose between them.

-3. Use Custom Chrome Tabs
+3. Use Android Custom Tabs
    ```kotlin
    val uri =  Uri.parse("https://app2app.unsicher.ovh?request_uri=Hello_World")